MatteoSpinelli/develhopeJS/readme.md

-# Classes - Exercise 56
+# Classes - Exercise 57

-Create a class called `Developer`.
-The `Developer` class is inherited from a class called `Person` that takes in two arguments in the constructor method: `firstName` and `lastName`.
-The `Developer` class takes in another argument in the constructor method (`role`).
+Define inside the class `Person` a static method called `fromObject` that takes in an object literal as parameter and instantiate a `Person` object.

 class Person {
 constructor(firstName, lastName) {